sympodius/org-novelist/README.md

 It is also worth noting that when an Org Novelist file does not have a `#+TITLE:` value, it indicates that this file should largely be left untouched by the user.

 For now, follow some of the links to explore the skeleton story.
-All files link back to one another, so you should never reach a dead-end.
+All files link back to one another (apart from Export Settings), so it's hard to reach a dead-end.
 The Org Novelist commands can be run while any story file is in the current buffer (you do not need to return to `main.org` to run more Org Novelist commands as long as the current buffer is part of your story).

 The `Notes` and `Research` files will not be cross referenced with the main story text, so you can write whatever you like in them.
 They are especially useful for the early planning stages and for notes that don't quite fit anywhere else.
 As with all files, do not remove the top line indicating this is an Org Novelist story, and don't remove the `#+TITLE:` or first heading lines.